DanielSmith/alap/README.md

 # alap
 alap - Any link, all places.
-Give links multiple choices.
+Enhance links with multiple targets.+